powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 localhost                       0      0   -   -     -       1      0   -     2
 ```

-Access can be tested using the `accheck <address>` command.

 ## Hardware Timestamping

 To enable even more accurate time synchronization consider using [hardware timestamping](https://chrony.tuxfamily.org/doc/3.3/chrony.conf.html#hwtimestamp) if you are hardware supports it.
 This features provides incoming and outgoing packets with precise timestamps using the network controller.
-If this feature is enabled, it is best to enable it on both the host and clients.
+If this feature is enabled, it is best to enable it on both the host and client.

 ### Hardware Support